Taking action in your area

 We all like to have fun, but when it affects other people it's time to stop and think.

-We have put local operations in place this summer to deal with the small percentage of people who behave in an anti-social manner and therefore cause nuisance and distress within their communities.
+We have local operations in place to deal with the small percentage of people who behave in an anti-social manner and therefore cause nuisance and distress within their communities.

 While people gathering to chat and socialise isn't in itself an offence, it may become so if individuals start behaving in such a way that might cause a nuisance or distress to others.
 People have told us that they can become intimidated or frightened by large groups.